Power-Law Spectra and Asymptotic $\omega/T$ Scaling in the Orbital-Selective Mott Phase of a Three-Orbital Hubbard Model: Model

 Despite the symmetry constraints, the model captures several materials-relevant limits, including flat-band physics and regimes supporting both antiferromagnetic (AF) and ferromagnetic (FM) correlations.
 In the limit of a vanishing \(f\)-orbital bandwidth, the noninteracting spectrum hosts a strictly flat band; for concrete real-space realizations of this class, rigorous flat-band mechanisms predict an FM ground state~\cite{Potthoff1,Potthoff2}.
 By contrast, a finite \(f\)-bandwidth naturally generates antiferromagnetic superexchange between correlated orbitals, favoring AF ground states within the OSM phase.
 Strange, non–Fermi–liquid features are indeed reported in flat-band materials such as magic-angle twisted bilayer graphene~\cite{Cao2020,Jaoui2022}, in strange metals near antiferromagnetic domes such as the high-\(T_c\) cuprates~\cite{Mirarchi2022,Heumen2022,Phillips2022}, and also in ferromagnetic heavy-fermion compounds~\cite{Shen2020}.

-We solve the interacting lattice problem using dynamical mean-field theory (DMFT)~\cite{Georges1996_RMP}, which maps the lattice Hamiltonian in Eq.~\eqref{eq:H} onto a self-consistent quantum impurity model, thereby determining the algorithmic complexity.
-Even the simplest impurity realizations already enable atomistic first-principles calculations for correlated materials~\cite{DMFT_FP_1, DMFT_FP_2, DMFT_FP_3, DMFT_FP_4, DMFT_FP_5, DMFT_FP_6}, while more elaborate variants systematically approach the full lattice problem and may be realizable on current noisy intermediate-scale quantum (NISQ) devices~\cite{DMFT_QC_1, DMFT_QC_2, DMFT_QC_3, DMFT_QC_4, DMFT_QC_5, DMFT_QC_6, DMFT_QC_7, DMFT_QC_8, DMFT_QC_9, DMFT_QC_10, DMFT_QC_11, DMFT_QC_12}.

-In this work, we restrict ourselves to conventional single-site DMFT and solve the resulting impurity problem using the Numerical Renormalization Group (NRG), as implemented in the open-source NRG Ljubljana package developed by Rok Žitko and collaborators~\cite{NRG1, NRG2}.
+We solve the strongly interacting lattice problem using single-site dynamical mean-field theory (DMFT)~\cite{Georges1996_RMP}, which maps the lattice Hamiltonian in Eq.~\eqref{eq:H} onto a self-consistent quantum impurity model and enables atomistic first-principles calculations for correlated materials~\cite{DMFT_FP_1, DMFT_FP_2, DMFT_FP_3, DMFT_FP_4, DMFT_FP_5, DMFT_FP_6}.
+To solve the resulting impurity problem we employ the Numerical Renormalization Group (NRG), as implemented in the open-source NRG Ljubljana package developed by Rok Žitko and collaborators~\cite{NRG1, NRG2}.
 Details of the DMFT equations and their numerical implementation are provided in Apps.~\ref{subsec:method} and~\ref{app:numerics}.